darrenmfw/MMM-WatchManSensit/README.md

 - [MagicMirror²](https://magicmirror.builders/)
 - Node.js (included with the MagicMirror installation)
 - Internet connectivity to access the Connect Sensor SOAP service
+- **Important:** All tanks to be displayed on the module must be set up and working in the Watchman Connect app first.
+  Download the Watchman Connect app from the [Apple App Store](https://www.apple.com/app-store/) or the [Google Play Store](https://play.google.com/store).

 ## Installation